ryanatkn/gro/src/docs/task.md

 ```

 > notice that Gro is hardcoded to expect all tasks to be in `src/` --
-> it would be nice to loosen this up
+> it would be nice to loosen this up, but the API isn't obvious to me right now

 ### show tasks in a directory